Child mortality: Causes

 There is variation of child mortality around the world.
 Countries that are in the second or third stage of the Demographic Transition Mode (DTM) have higher rates of child mortality than countries in the fourth or fifth stage.
-Chad infant mortality is about 96 per 1,000 live births, compared to only 2.2 per 1,000 live births in Japan.
-In 2010, there was a global estimate of 7.6 million child deaths with most occurring in less developed countries.
-Among those, 4.7 million died from infection and disorder.
-Child mortality is not only caused by infection and disorder: it is also caused by premature birth; birth defect; new born infection; birth complication; and diseases like malaria, sepsis, and diarrhea.
+Chad infant mortality is about 96 per 1,000 live births compared to only 2.2 per 1,000 live births in Japan.
+In 2010, there was a global estimate of 7.6 million child deaths especially in less developed countries and among those, 4.7 million died from infection and disorder.
+Child mortality is not only caused by infection and disorder, it is also caused by premature birth, birth defect, new born infection, birth complication and diseases like malaria, sepsis, and diarrhea.
 In less developed countries, malnutrition is the main cause of child mortality.
-Pneumonia, diarrhea, and malaria together are the cause of 1 out of every 3 deaths before the age of 5 while nearly half of under-five deaths globally are attributable to under-nutrition.
+Pneumonia, diarrhea and malaria together are the cause of one out of every three deaths before the age of 5 while nearly half of under-five deaths globally are attributable to under-nutrition.